GautamSThampy31299/color-detection/README.md

   http://en.wikipedia.org/wiki/List_of_colors

-The script used is (poorly) written in Python and depends heavily on the input format as was copied and pasted from Wikipedia using Firefox into a plain text file.
+The script used is written in Python and depends heavily on the input format from Wikipedia.
 The script is named `format-colors` and can be found in the same directory as the data files.
-Run it at your own discretion.

 There's a GNU Make file called `makefile` that just re-generates the data files when the input file is updated or the script is changed.
 You probably don't need this file at all.

 There are various output formats, explained below.

-Note: some of the information in the output files is redundant, ex. the identifier name can be found from the regular name and the RGB integer triplet is provided also by the hex HTML RGB triplet.
-The reason is I needed this in a specific format for a project.
-It should be trivial to remove this information if it is redundant for you.

-Note: If you're using these files for something automated/scripted, please put them on your own server so you don't pound mine.

 C Code
 ------